The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Whether or not a property qualifies as a furnished holiday let (FHL) can make an important difference to the taxation implications.
-In particular, the commercial letting of furnished holiday accommodation can benefit from the FHL regime.
+In particular, the letting of furnished holiday accommodation can benefit from a more beneficial regime in some respects.
+The main advantage of FHL is that they are treated like a trade for certain purposes even though they are not actually taxed as trades so there is no Class 4 national insurance charge.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.